 - Medicaid and Medicare Information.
 Residents have the right to apply for Medicaid or Medicare to assist with payments.
 If you receive Medicaid, your facility cannot make you pay for anything that Medicaid pays for.

 - Staying in Your Facility.
-Residents have the right to keep living in their facilities.
+Residents have the right to keep living in their nursing homes.
 If you are asked to leave, you must be given written notice that explains why you are being asked to move, how to file an appeal, and a self-addressed envelope to the Illinois Department of Public Health.
 A facility can force a resident to leave if they have not paid their bill, are dangerous to themselves or others, have medical needs that cannot be met, or if the facility closes.

-Residents can also participate in the Residents Council, meet with Long-term Care Ombudsman, community organizations, legal advocates, and members of the general public who come to the facility, present grievances to their facility, and be free from punishments for presenting issues.
+Residents can also participate in the Residents Council, meet with the Long-term Care Ombudsman, community organizations, legal advocates, and members of the general public who come to the facility, present grievances to their facility, and be free from punishments for presenting issues.
 In addition to those rights, nursing home residents are also guaranteed the rights that all Illinois residents have, including the right to vote and the right to participate in social and community activities.

 Common Types and Signs of Elder Abuse

-If your loved one is being physically abused, you may notice unexplained injuries, bruising, broken bones, or welts.
-They may act differently around certain staff members and may seem to be in pain.
+If your loved one is physically abused, you may notice unexplained injuries, bruising, broken bones, or welts.
+They may act differently around individual staff members and may seem to be in pain.
 Other signs of this type of mistreatment include internal bleeding, evidence of being given too much or too little medication, broken eyeglasses, sprains, dislocations, or open wounds.

 Warning signs of a pressure ulcer included unusual changes in skin color or texture, swelling, temperature differences in different areas on the body, and draining.
 Bedsores most commonly occur on the backs of limbs, tailbone or buttocks, and shoulder blades or spine.